 Cash-settled units are recorded as liabilities and marked-to-market on a quarterly basis.
 Cash-settled units are settled with a cash payment for each unit vested that is equal to the average fair market value of our common stock for the 15 or 20 trading days preceding the vesting date.
-Cash-settled units generally vest over three years beginning on the first anniversary of the date of grant, however some cash-settled units cliff vest shortly before the one year anniversary of the grant date or on or shortly after the third anniversary of the grant date.
-Cash-settled units vesting during 2015, 2014 and 2013 resulted in cash payments to associates of \$70 million, \$72 million and \$74 million, respectively.
-We expect to recognize the unrecognized compensation cost for unvested cash-settled units of \$1 million, as of December 31, 2015, based on the closing price of our common stock as of that date, over a weighted-average period of 0.1 years.
+Cash-settled units generally vest over three years beginning on the first anniversary of the date of grant, however some cash-settled units cliff vest body before the one year anniversary of the grant date or on or shortly after the third anniversary of the grant date.
+Cash-settled units vesting during 2015, 2014 and 2013 resulted in cash payments to associates of \$70 million, \$72 million, are \$74 million, as of December 31, 2015, based on the closing price of our common stock as of that date, over a weighted-average period of 0.1 years.